VCauthon/Summary-Docker/src/docs/6-swarm.md

 sudo snap install multipass
 ```

-#### Building your docker nodes
+#### Building your Docker nodes

-Once you have installed multipass we will need to create all the virtual machines that will sustain each of the nodes.
+Once you have installed multipass we will need to create all the virtual machines that will sustain each node.

 Each node will have the following specs:
 - 2 CPU